-The bit which will become one of those imbedded memories was when the disc of bread was broken in the total stillness...
+The moment which will become one of those imbedded memories was when the disc of bread was broken in the total stillness.

 Monday, 10 January 2011

 This is a film of the other one who loves it.
-The usually silent feathered being launches into a wonderful repertoire that Messian would have found inspirational.
+The usually silent feathered-being launches into a wonderful repertoire that Messiaen would have found inspirational.

-Its an odd thing to be confined in a white tube with huge pulsating noise firing from various directions.
-A cross between a secret rave in a small operating theatre and some sort of very squeaky clean torture.
 Tried not to imagine they had all left the room and the machine was in fact out of control.
-The squeezy rubber 'bulb' I had been given to hold in case of distress became an object of increasing fascination...just one little scrunch, would anyone come...
+The squeezy rubber 'bulb' I had been given to hold in case of distress became an object of increasing fascination . . . just one little scrunch, would anyone appear?

-In between the crossfire of sounds there was the possibly worse sounds of French 'popular' music, breathy women singers and voice modulators.
-I think wagner would have suited the occasion, or perhaps Dolly Parton so one could take ones mind off the present and consider how extraordinary it is that she can keep from falling over with her weight distribution.
+In between the crossfire of sounds there was the possibly worse sounds of French 'popular' music - breathy women singers and voice modulators.
+I think Wagner would have suited the occasion, or perhaps Dolly Parton, so one could take one's mind off the present and consider how extraordinary it is that she can keep from falling over with her unusual weight distribution.